'I Don't Believe This Is Happening': 911 Call Reveals Chaos After Delta Fuel Dump

 So to be safe, Coleman said, fuel-dumping procedures call for "you to go to a higher altitude because the fuel atomizes before it comes down."
 Alternatively, pilots are instructed to release fuel over water or nonpopulated areas.

-In this case, it appears none of the precautions was taken.
+In this case, it appears none of those precautions was taken.

 "This is the first time they actually came pretty low and dropped their fuel," the 911 caller calmly explained minutes after students and teachers were sprayed.

-On the afternoon of the incident, the Los Angeles County Fire Department said firefighters and paramedics had evaluated more than 40 adults and children from multiple schools, and found minor injuries.
+On the afternoon of the incident, the Los Angeles County Fire Department said firefighters and paramedics had evaluated more than 40 adults and children from multiple schools and found minor injuries.

 But the incident has already prompted a California air quality regulator to issue a Notice Of Violation to Delta, as well as at least two civil lawsuits.

-One of those lawsuits, filed by four teachers at another affected school, Park Avenue Elementary School in Cudahy, Calif., alleges that the teachers "could feel the fuel on their clothes, flesh, eyes and skin," and caused them "to feel sick dizzy and nauseated."
+One of those lawsuits, filed by four teachers at another affected school, Park Avenue Elementary School in Cudahy, Calif., alleges that the teachers "could feel the fuel on their clothes, flesh, eyes and skin" and it caused them "to feel sick, dizzy and nauseated."

-During a press conference announcing the lawsuit, one of the teachers said she felt the "drizzle" of jet fuel, smelled the fumes, and thought, "Oh my God, it must be a terrorist attack."
+During a press conference announcing the lawsuit, one of the teachers said she felt the "drizzle" of jet fuel, smelled the fumes and thought, "Oh my God, it must be a terrorist attack."

 Another lawsuit, filed by residents under the flight path, alleges property damage and a "lingering noxious odor" caused by jet fuel, and accuses Delta of "despicable conduct."

-Meanwhile an LA Unified school district spokesperson told NPR Delta has been "very responsive to the community."
+Meanwhile, an LA Unified school district spokesperson told NPR that Delta has been "very responsive to the community."

 "We have been focused on supporting the community, listening to residents and working closely with local leaders to understand how we can best support those who have been affected," Delta said in an emailed statement.